ArpitUniyal/learnhub/README.md

 - MCQ quizzes
 - Quiz scoring and analytics

-The platform combines a React frontend, Node.js/Express backend, MySQL database, JWT authentication, and multiple AI providers with automatic fallback for reliable content generation.
+The platform combines a React frontend, a Node.js/Express backend, a MySQL database, JWT authentication, and multiple AI providers with automatic fallback for reliable content generation.

 ---